The tour was good but given the weather - not the best for pics. Worth getting a sense of the city though.

 We used this card for free public transport and we also enjoyed discounts at museums, L aquarium, on Barcelona Bus Turistic e.g. Great!

 Barcelona is one of the best-connected metropoles in Europe.
 You can fly directly to the Barcelona - El Prat Airport or use the nearby low-cost option in Girona.
 A shuttle bus runs from the Girona airport to Barcelona city center at regular intervals.
 Alternatively, you can also easily arrive by train or bus from any other city in Spain or other European destinations.

 Barcelonau00b4s infrastructure is very well thought out, and you can get pretty much anywhere by bus or metro.
 Better yet, one type of ticket works for all transport modes within the metropolitan area.
 Cycle paths connect all hotspots and popular areas, so you should be able to get from one point to another without much traffic-related hassle.
 Another way to get around the city is with a Barcelona bus tour, taking you to the top sights and attractions.

 To get the most out of your visit and cover all the main attractions without stress, five days should be enough.
 However, Barcelona is an eclectic city, and the activities can be condensed or stretched out depending on your travel itinerary.
 One thing is sure, you wonu2019t get bored on any city tour Barcelona has.

-Yes, free walking Barcelona day tours are available, especially in the old town.
+Yes, free walking Barcelona day tours (called Barcelona tours gratis) are available, especially in the old town.
 However, tipping the guide at the end is expected.

 In theory, you can explore it all by yourself.
 However, you will miss out on a world of stories and the life and works of Guadu00ed that shaped this city.
 A guided tour of Barcelona is always a good idea to get you started.